 “Infertility treatments require intense care and expert guidance,” he says.
 “You need to look for qualified doctors and clinics.
 Personally, I believe, reputation does count and the traditional word-of-mouth is the best recommendation.”

-There’s no denying that fertility treatments are expensive, but clinics that offer reduced prices may also be cutting corners,
+There’s no denying that fertility treatments are expensive, but clinics that offer reduced prices may also be cutting corners, he cautions.

 And as important a deciding factor as cost may be, Dr Robertson also advises patients to find out as much as they can about the clinic they want to go with.
 “There is a team involved – doctors, nurses, lab staff.
 You need to be very comfortable with the people and feel you have a good relationship with them, feel they are sympathetic and supportive, at a clinic that offers access to counseling and psychological support, ancillary treatments, acupuncture if you want it.
 The whole package.